Oil spikes, equity stocks slump as President Trump commits to hitting Iran “extremely hard” over the next 2 to 3 weeks

 Trump added that America’s core strategic objectives were “nearing completion.”

-Though the thrust of these remarks were largely in line with what had been reported ahead of the speech, traders had been growing more optimistic about the prospect of an imminent wind-down to the kinetic conflict.
+Though the thrust of these remarks was largely in line with what had been reported ahead of the speech, traders had been growing more optimistic about the prospect of an imminent wind-down to the kinetic conflict.
 The S&P 500 closed higher Wednesday, marking its best two-day stretch of gains since last May.